TLS and Quasiparticle Loss in Thin-Film Aluminum CPW Resonators: A Modified Model and Design Implications: Introduction

-The optical responsivity of a material is determined by both its internal quality factor $\rm{Q_i}$ and by its kinetic inductance fraction $\rm{\alpha}$.
-Materials with both high quality factors and high kinetic inductance fractions provide greater sensitivity to photons.
-However contaminants introduced during fabrication processes will often induce loss by introducing parasitic two-level systems (TLS) to materials.
-This motivates choosing film materials and fabrication techniques that prevent contaminants when possible and selecting for contaminants that generate fewer TLS when necessary.
-For applications in detection it is also important to consider a material's superconducting energy gap $\rm{\Delta_0}$, as superconducting resonators will not respond to photons with energies $\rm{h \nu < 2 \Delta_0}$.
-This naturally constrains the range of materials suited to KID design to those well-matched to the frequency range of the photons being detected.
-With these considerations in mind materials such as TiN, NbTiN, Nb, Re, and Al have arisen as popular material candidates for use in fabricating infrared and sub-mm KIDs.
-In this work we present measurement results for thin film Al on Si coplanar waveguide (CPW) resonators designed for use in far-infrared astronomy, focusing on the intrinsic film properties and sources of loss in the resonators.
+The optical responsivity of a material is determined by its internal quality factor $Q_i$ and its kinetic inductance fraction $\alpha$.
+Materials with both high $Q_i$ and high $\alpha$ provide greater photon sensitivity.
+However, imperfections in the fabrication process can induce loss by introducing parasitic two-level systems (TLS).
+This motivates choosing materials and fabrication techniques that prevent contaminants when possible, and selecting for contaminants that generate fewer TLS when necessary.
+For KIDs it is also important to select a material's superconducting energy gap $\Delta_0$ such that $h\nu < 2\Delta_0$, constraining KID materials to match the energy bands of the photons being detected.
+Considering this, TiN, NbTiN, Nb, Re, and Al have arisen as popular materials in infrared and sub-mm KID fabrication~\cite{mcrae2020materials}.
+Here we present measurement results for thin-film Al on Si CPW resonators designed for far-infrared astronomy, focusing on intrinsic film properties and sources of loss.

-\section{EXPERIMENTAL SETUP}
+\section{Experimental Setup}

-\subsection{Device design and fabrication}
+\subsection{Device Design and Fabrication}